7 Luxurious Moringa Oil Body Butter Recipes

 • 8 drops wild orange essential oil

-1. Using a double boiler or DIY-version of one, slightly soften your shea butter on low until it has the consistency of milk butter.
-Do not melt entirely.
+1. Start by slightly softening your shea butter using a double boiler or a DIY version of one.
+Heat it on low until it reaches the consistency of milk butter, being careful not to melt it entirely.

-2. Add the shea butter to a mixing bowl.
-Using a mixer or immersion blender, whip your butter for about 2 minutes at medium speed until fluffy.
+2. Transfer the softened shea butter to a mixing bowl.
+Using a mixer or immersion blender, whip the butter for approximately 2 minutes at medium speed until it becomes fluffy.

-3. Add your Moringa and jojoba oil to the shea butter and continue mixing on medium until oil and butter have entirely combined.
-Consistency should still be fluffy and smooth.
+3. Next, add your Moringa and jojoba oil to the whipped shea butter, and continue mixing at medium speed until the oil and butter are fully combined.
+The mixture should maintain a fluffy and smooth texture.

-5. Add in your essential oils.
-Mix once more on low speed until all elements are thoroughly combined, for about 1-2 minutes.
+5. Now, it’s time to add your essential oils.
+Mix once more at low speed until all elements are thoroughly combined, typically taking about 1-2 minutes.

-6. Scoop your body butter into your glass jar, seal tightly when not in use.
+6. Scoop your freshly prepared body butter into your glass jar, and seal it tightly when not in use.
+Enjoy the nourishing sensation it brings to your skin!

 Ingredients